-Henry died Dec.
-12, 2020.
-He fought pancreatic cancer with ferociousness and grace for 27 months, inspiring us, bringing us together, and taking care of us, just as he did on campus.
+Henry W. Lane '78 Henry died Dec.
+12, 20 fought pancreatic canor ferociousness and grad us, just as he did on campus.
 He died peacefully at home, surrounded by his sons, Everett, Kerney, and Arthur; Arthur's wife Gabby, and their new daughter Camden.
 Roommates Jon Gross, John Bodel, Bo Torrey, and Michael Doar visited him in his final months.